Northridge Mall

 Northridge Mall is a shopping mall in Salinas, California, the largest in Monterey County.
 Located off Highway 101 near Boronda Road and North Main Street in the northern part of the city, the single-story structure encompasses 976913 sqft of retail space.
 Northridge Mall features more than 110 shops, two restaurants, a fast-food court with eight outlets (2 vacant), a Round One Entertainment, and three department stores including Hobby Lobby, JCPenney, and Macy's with one vacant anchor last occupied by Sears.
-It receives 7.2 million visitors annually with approximately 3,000 spaces in the open-air parking lot.
-It’s the only indoor shopping mall between San Jose and Santa Maria.
+It receives approximately 7.2 million visitors annually with approximately 5,800 spaces in the open-air parking lot.
+It is the only indoor shopping mall between San Jose and Santa Maria.